 Once staff are supporting specific service users they will go on to complete specialist training to meet particular needs.
 This can include:

 Refreshers are based around individual service users, so for instance if they have autism, then the whole team would attend a day’s training to review the support provided for their autism.
-This is also how MAPA refreshers are completed.
+This is also how SIT - Safety Intervention training refreshers are completed.
 This means that instead of just meeting the requirement of annual refreshers, this training promotes teamworking within the staff teams for individual service users, focused on meeting their needs.

 Our training is constantly evolving in line with the ever-changing needs of the people we support.